Intervention/docs/image/api/insert.md

 - **object** - Instance of Imagick
 - **object** - Instance of Intervention\Image\Image

+### x (optional)
+Optional relative offset of the new image on x-axis of the current image.
+Offset will be calculated relative to the position parameter.
+Default: 0

+### y (optional)
+Optional relative offset of the new image on y-axis of the current image.
+Offset will be calculated relative to the position parameter.
+Default: 0

 ### position (optional)
 Set a position where image will be inserted.
 For example if you are setting the anchor to ```bottom-left``` the image will be positioned at the bottom-left border of the current image.
 The position of the new image will be calculated relatively to this location.